mhyrzt/ogym/benchmark/README.md

 ## Overview

-The benchmark suite includes four classic control environments:
+The benchmark suite includes multiple classic control and physics simulation environments:

+### Classic Control Environments
 - **Acrobot**: A two-link pendulum with only the second joint actuated
 - **CartPole**: A pole balancing on a cart
-- **MountainCar**: A car trying to climb a hill
+- **MountainCar**: A car in a valley that needs to reach the top of a hill
-- **Pendulum**: A simple pendulum swing-up task
+- **Pendulum**: A simple pendulum that swings freely

+### Physics Simulation Environments
+- **Ant**: A 3D four-legged robot navigating terrain (MuJoCo)
+- **BipedalWalker**: A 2D two-legged robot walking on procedurally generated terrain (Rapier)
+- **HalfCheetah**: A 3D two-legged cheetah-like robot (MuJoCo)
+- **Hopper**: A 2D one-legged robot hopping forward (MuJoCo)
+- **LunarLander**: A 2D lander trying to land on the moon (Rapier)
+- **Walker2d**: A 2D two-legged robot walking forward (MuJoCo)

-Each environment runs 10,000 steps with random actions, measuring the total execution time.
+Each environment runs 10,000 steps (1,000 for physics-based environments) with random actions, measuring the total execution time.
 Hyperfine automatically determines the number of runs and provides statistical analysis.

 ## Prerequisites